coltekin/ud-docs-tr/_tr-dep/nmod-pass.md

 shortdef: 'nominal modifier indicating the actor of a passive predicate'
 ---

-This subtype of [nmod]() is used for marking the performer of the real action, in a passive predicate.
+This subtype of [nmod]() is used for marking the performer of action (the subject in the corresponding active sentence) in a passive predicate.

 ~~~ sdparse